 This G&M Ledaig was distilled in 1996 and bottled in 2013, making it 17 years old.
-In my review of the Oban 14 year old, I wrote that I prefer to see some practical information on a label and this is exactly what I mean, not just an age, but a vintage and cask history (refill American Hogsheads) as well, not to mention an assurance that no chill filtration has taken part.
+In my review of the Oban 14-year-old, I wrote that I prefer to see some practical information on a label and this is exactly what I mean, not just age, but a vintage and cask history (refill American Hogsheads) as well, not to mention an assurance that no chill filtration has taken part.
 All of this information helps us to build up a picture of what to expect from the dram.